Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | uid | integer |  |

-Fetch Last-Modified timestamp in header metadata
+Use this API to fetch Last-Modified timestamp in header metadata.

 *Success Response:*

-Fetch Last-Modified Timestamp Response
+Success.
+Receives last modifed timestamp in the header.